Fall of the Western Roman Empire: Anthemius; an emperor and an army from the East (467–472)

 After two years without a Western emperor, the Eastern court nominated Anthemius, a successful general who had a strong claim to the Eastern throne.
 He arrived in Italy with an army, supported by Marcellinus and his fleet.
 Anthemius married his daughter Alypia to Ricimer, and he was proclaimed Augustus in 467.
 In 468, at vast expense, the Eastern empire assembled an enormous force to help the West retake the Diocese of Africa.
 Marcellinus rapidly drove the Vandals from Sardinia and Sicily, and a land invasion evicted them from Tripolitania.
 The commander in chief with the main force defeated a Vandal fleet near Sicily, and landed at Cape Bon.
 Here Genseric offered to surrender, if he could have a five-day truce to prepare the process.
 He used the respite to prepare a full-scale attack preceded by fireships, which destroyed most of the Roman fleet and killed many of its soldiers.
 The Vandals were confirmed in their possession of the Diocese of Africa.
 They soon retook Sardinia and Sicily.
 Marcellinus was murdered, possibly on orders from Ricimer.
 The Praetorian prefect of Gaul, Arvandus, tried to persuade Euric the new king of the Visigoths to rebel, on the grounds that Roman power in Gaul was finished anyway; the king refused.

 Anthemius was still in command of an army in Italy.
 Additionally, in northern Gaul, a British army led by one Riothamus, operated in imperial interests at the battle of Déols.
 Anthemius sent his son Anthemiolus over the Alps, with an army, to request the Visigoths to return southern Gaul to Roman control.
 This would have allowed the Empire land access to Hispania again.
 The Visigoths refused, and defeated the forces of both Riothamus and Anthemius at the battle of Arles; with the Burgundians, they took over almost all of the remaining imperial territory in southern Gaul.

 Ricimer then quarreled with Anthemius, and besieged him in Rome, which surrendered in July 472, after more months of starvation.
 Anthemius was captured and executed (on Ricimer's orders) by the Burgundian prince Gundobad.
 In August, Ricimer died of a pulmonary haemorrhage.
 Olybrius, his new emperor, named Gundobad as his patrician, then shortly died himself.

-472–476: final emperors, puppets of the warlords
+Final emperors: puppets of warlords (472–476)

 After the death of Olybrius there was a further interregnum until March 473, when Gundobad proclaimed Glycerius emperor.
 He may have made some attempt to intervene in Gaul; if so, it was unsuccessful.